he says:

 By noon we are walking.
 Elizabeth has packed enough food for 3 days +2.
 That means we are planning on a three day trip, with two days of emergency food.
 She is great at planning trail meals, so I seldom interfere.

 The next day, we start climbing in earnest.
 Our planned destination is a mountain lake about 12 miles away and at approximately 7,150 feet above sea level.
 We start the day at about 2,400 feet.
 We are getting used to the map scale, and we mark each trail junction with the gps.
 In a worst case scenario, we can backtrack using just the gps.
-By early afternoon, we have entered a granite cirque, with no where to go but up.
-We climb dusty switchbacks in the hot sun, until a deep green lake in a bowl of rock appears before us.
-We’re home.

 We set up camp, swim, and lounge in the sun.
 We decide immediately that we will be staying in the wilderness for longer than three days.
 We figure that if we ration carefully, we can stay for six days... but it means living on less than 1000 calories a day.
 Well worth it.